Implementation

 Mrs. Monson was a fifty-six-year-old woman who came to see her new physician for an initial visit complaining of diffuse body aches that sounded more muscular than arthritic in nature.
 She looked tired and somewhat depressed.
 The rest of her history and her physical examination were unremarkable.
 As they talked, she revealed that she lived with her husband and twenty-six-year-old son.
 The son’s failure to launch was clearly of great concern to both she and her husband and they had been arguing about how to handle the situation.
 Her husband favored giving their son a deadline for moving out regardless of any obstacles he might face.
 She was reluctant, worried that he wouldn’t be able to manage on his own.

-We went on to discuss her understanding of her overall goal as a parent, the developmental challenges involved in her son’s quest to become independent, and her need to move on to the next phase of her life as well.
+They went on to discuss her understanding of her overall goal as a parent, the developmental challenges involved in her son’s quest to become independent, and her need to move on to the next phase of her life as well.
 The conversation took about ten of the twenty minutes.
 Her physician ordered some blood work (CBC, ESR, CPK, and 25-OH Vitamin D), and asked her to return in a week.
 All of the lab test results were normal.
+When she returned a week later as planned, her entire appearance had changed.
+She was bright and even somewhat cheerful, aches and pains gone.
+She relayed that she and her husband had agreed to give their son one month to move out, he had consented, and she felt good about the decision.
+They had a brief discussion about what she would do if the son failed to make necessary arrangements.

 Case #6: Mrs. Moody

 Two months later, Dr. Brown received another call from Mrs. Moody’s daughter.
 She asked, “Why did you write orders for a pneumonia shot for my mother?
-Doesn’t that directly contradict her stated preference?”
+Doesn’t that directly contradict her directive?”
 While handling the mountains of paperwork that came across his desk each day, Dr. Brown had signed a number of routine pneumonia vaccination orders that week – hers included – without even thinking about it.
 He apologized.
 Mrs. Delaney died peacefully a couple of months later with her daughter by her side.

 Case #7: Use of predictive algorithms.

-Preventive Strategy | Estimated Months of Life Gained |
+| Preventive Strategy | Estimated Months of Life Gained |

-Smoking Cessation | 96 |
+| Smoking Cessation | 96 |

-Moderate Physical Activity | 31.2 |
+| Moderate Physical Activity | 31.2 |

-Healthy Diet | 19.2 |
+| Healthy Diet | 19.2 |

-Reduction to 1 beer per day | 19.2 |
+| Reduction to 1 beer per day | 19.2 |

-High dose statin or LDL=100 mg/dl | 12 |
+| High dose statin or LDL-C reduction to 100 mg/dl | 12 |

-BP reduction to 130/80 | 9 |
+| BP reduction to 130/80 | 9 |

-A1c reduction to 7% | 2 |
+| A1c reduction to 7% | 2 |

-Colonoscopy (every 10 years) | 4 |
+| Colonoscopy (every 10 years) | 4 |

-Lung CT (annually) | 2 |
+| Lung CT (annually) | 2 |

-Influenza vaccination (annually) | <1 |
+| Influenza vaccination (annually) | <1 |

 Implementation Guide